 Most employers require a 'good' GCSE in Mathematics.
 This will be judged as a Grade 4 or 5 depending on the course/career, or at least a good practical knowledge.
 A grade 4 is classed as a "standard" pass and grade 5 as a "good" pass.
 High grades needed for Medicine, Accountancy, Engineering.

 Pupils considering 'A' Level Mathematics are normally expected to achieve at least grade 6 on the higher tier.

-Mr Briscoe (Head of Department) Mrs Salisbury (Second in Department)
+Mr Briscoe (Head of Department) Mrs Salisbury (Second in Department) Mrs Walsh (Numeracy Co-ordinator)

 Additional Information: